11 Houseplants That Absorb CO2 Most Effectively In Homes

 Botanical Name: Ficus elastica

-According to NASA Clean Air Study, rubber plants can remove carbon dioxide and carbon monoxide from the surroundings.
-Apart from that, they also filter formaldehyde and VOCs, making the indoor air much cleaner and healthier to breathe.
+According to NASA’s Clean Air Study, it can remove carbon dioxide and carbon monoxide from the surroundings.
+Apart from that, it also makes the air more breathable by filtering formaldehyde and VOCs.

 10. Jade Plant